10 Email Tips for Better Trade Show Marketing

 4 – Segment Your Customer Database

-Hopefully you have a database of customer data to go along with your email addresses.
+Hopefully, you have a database of customer data to go along with your email addresses.
 If not, you should start one.
-Because, as you come to learn more about the preferences of your customers -through interviews, surveys, and other feedback- you can add that information to the database and start sorting them into smaller categories.
+As you come to learn more about your customers' preferences − through interviews, surveys, and other feedback − you can add that information to the database and start sorting them into smaller categories.

-People expect personalized materials to come to them online, so they respond best to emails that are personalized beyond simple fill-in-the-name templates.
-If you have enough information on your customers, you can start to appeal to them in “deeper” ways that relate to their lifestyles, attitudes, beliefs, or even pop culture trends.
+People expect personalized materials to come to them online, so they respond best to personalized emails beyond simple fill-in-the-name templates.
+If you have enough information on your customers, you can start to appeal to them in “deeper” ways related to their lifestyles, attitudes, beliefs, or even pop culture trends.

 Since half the problem with getting people to visit your trade show booth is convincing them there’s some reason for them to do so, a well-targeted email adds to the personal appeal.